Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## 10. Prepare for Real Transaction Volume
+## 10. Prepare for real transaction volume

 Infrastructure that works with a small test workload may behave very differently in production.